psmyth94/biosets/README.md

 # BioSets: Dataset Creation for Biological Research

-BioSets is a specialized library built on top of the `datasets` library, designed to facilitate the loading, manipulation, and processing of biological datasets for machine learning purposes.
+🧬 BioSets is a specialized library built on top of the `datasets` library, designed to facilitate the loading, manipulation, and processing of biological datasets for machine learning purposes.
 It supports various types of biological data, including omics datasets such as genomics, transcriptomics, proteomics, and metabolomics, as well as other types of tabular biological data.
-BioSets allows researchers to efficiently analyze and train models on large-scale biological datasets.
+This library is intended to provide users with an efficient way to work with biological data in their machine learning pipelines.

 ## Overview